eduardogomezdelapena/OCC_Retreat_Modelling/README.md

 The SLR dataset has 3 percentiles for each sea level rise projection:

 - 17th percentile (lower bound) — represents a likely lower estimate of SLR, meaning there’s a 17% chance the actual SLR will be lower than this value.
-- 50th percentile (median) — the central or “best estimate” of SLR, where half the modeled outcomes are higher and half are lower.
+- 50th percentile (median) — the central or “best estimate” of SLR, where half the modelled outcomes are higher and half are lower.
 - 83rd percentile (upper bound) — represents a likely upper estimate of SLR, meaning there’s a 17% chance the actual SLR will exceed this value.

-This convention (17th–50th–83rd) express the likely range (≈66% confidence interval) of SLR outcomes under a given emissions scenario.
+This convention (17th–50th–83rd) expresses the likely range (≈66% confidence interval) of SLR outcomes under a given emissions scenario.

 ### Reference year and adjustments

 The reference year is 2025 for both the sea-level rise and shoreline change projections.
 The reference shoreline position is calculated by averaging positions extracted from satellite images from 2024–2025.

-The SLR projections from the NZ SeaRise programme begin in 2005, meaning sea-level rise is set to zero at that year.
+The SLR projections from the NZ SeaRise programme begin in 2005, meaning sea-level rise is set to zero in that year.
 To align the projections with the reference year 2025, a correction factor is applied.
 This factor is calculated separately for each scenario, quartile, and location in the SLR dataset.

 ## 2.2 Beach slope ($\tan \beta$) & Beach historic trend ($T_{satellite}$)